A Ravenna man was rescued from the Cuyahoga River in Kent during the 24th annual Heritage Festival on Saturday.

 The Open United Recovery Place was one of 140 vendors this year, up from about 120 last year, said Lori Wemhoff, Executive Director of the Kent Area Chamber of Commerce.
 The chamber organized the festival.

 Other changes to the festival were location-based.
-The main stage was moved to the Huntington Bank Plaza and one of the smaller stages to Franklin Avenue.
+The main stage was moved to the Hometown Bank Plaza and one of the smaller stages to Franklin Avenue.
 The Children’s Section was moved to the Main Street Bridge, according to the Chamber’s website.

 The festival, which celebrates Independence Day in Kent, was attended by roughly 23,000 to 25,000 people.
 This is similar to the number of people that came out last year, Wemhoff said.